Mathematical economics

 Formal economic modeling began in the 19th century with the use of differential calculus to represent and explain economic behavior, such as utility maximization, an early economic application of mathematical optimization.
-Economics became more mathematical as a discipline throughout the first half of the 20th century, but introduction of new and generalized techniques in the period around the Second World War, as in game theory, would greatly broaden the use of mathematical formulations in economics.
+Economics became more mathematical as a discipline throughout the first half of the 20th century, but the introduction of new and generalized techniques in the period around the Second World War, as in game theory, would greatly broaden the use of mathematical formulations in economics.

 This rapid systematizing of economics alarmed critics of the discipline as well as some noted economists.
-John Maynard Keynes, Robert Heilbroner, Friedrich Hayek and others have criticized the broad use of mathematical models for human behavior, arguing that some human choices are irreducible to mathematics.
+John Maynard Keynes, Robert Heilbroner, Friedrich Hayek, and others have criticized the broad use of mathematical models for human behavior, arguing that some human choices are irreducible to mathematics.